DhruvDh/mergesort-egui/mergesort-lesson.md

 This special number (how many times you can divide by 2) has a name - it's the logarithm base 2!
 We write it as log₂(N).

+Think about why this makes sense:

+- When N = 8: We divide by 2 three times (8 → 4 → 2 → 1), so log₂(8) = 3
+- When N = 16: We divide by 2 four times (16 → 8 → 4 → 2 → 1), so log₂(16) = 4

+Each time we double our input size, we need just one more split.
+That's pretty efficient!

+> Wondering about logarithms?
+Here's a helpful way to think about them: if you keep dividing a number by 2 until you get to 1, the number of divisions you had to do is the logarithm base 2 of your starting number.
+For example:
+>
+> - 32 → 16 → 8 → 4 → 2 → 1 (5 divisions, so log₂(32) = 5)

 ## Putting It All Together

 Let's summarize what we've discovered: